wesleyburr/subMaldi/paper.md

 Mass spectrometry (MS) is an essential analytical technique used in many fields of science, including chemistry, biology, medicine, and more [@Gross:2011].
-Mass spectrometry (MS) has been used in biotechnology studies to sequence biomolecules [@Maux:2001], genotype human DNA for individual identification [@Null:2001], explore single cells [@Jones:2003], and examine objects from outer space [@Fenselau:2003].
-The diversity and breadth of applications using MS often yields a wealth of complex data, which requires significant processing before meaningful results can be interpreted.
-Fortunately, an extensive catalogue of software for analysis of MS data is available to researchers, at varying levels of accessibility [@Gibb:2016].
+Its uses are varied, from biotechnology studies of biomolecular sequencing [@Maux:2001], genetic analysis of human DNA [@Null:2001], exploration of the structure of single cells [@Jones:2003] and even examination of extraterrestrial objects [@Feneslau:2003].
+This incredible breadth of applications using MS results in highly complex data, which often requires significant processing in order to obtain actionable insights.

-Modern instrumentation often include proprietary software for spectral processing and analysis (e.g. Bruker Daltonics’ Data Analysis).
+Modern instrumentation often includes proprietary software for spectral processing and analysis (e.g. Bruker Daltonics’ Data Analysis).
 These tools, though convenient, often fail to provide sufficient documentation of the algorithms employed in the software and have limited analytical